FAQ/Fees

 Pain Reprocessing Therapy | Somatic Therapy

-Q: Will Mindbody Work Help Me?
+Q: Will Mindbody Modalities Really Help Me?

 Common Conditions | Most presentations of the following chronic conditions are mindbody generated.
 And it’s possible to resolve chronic mindbody symptoms, even after years or decades of suffering.
 (List adapted from Howard Schubiner MD)